Fort Worth Assault Attorney

 What does it mean to intentionally cause assault bodily injury?

 You intentionally cause bodily injury to someone when it is your conscious objective or desire to engage in the conduct or cause the result with respect to the nature of your conduct or to a result of your conduct.
-Basically, meant to hurt someone and you acted in a way that hurt someone.
+Basically, you meant to hurt someone and you acted in a way that hurt someone.

 What does it mean to knowingly cause assault bodily injury?

 You knowingly cause bodily injury when you are aware of the nature of your conduct or that the circumstances exist with respect to the nature of your conduct or to circumstances surrounding your conduct.
 You act knowingly, or with knowledge, with respect to a result of your conduct when you are aware that your conduct is reasonably certain to cause the result.
-In other words, knew what you were doing was going to hurt someone and you did it anyways.
+In other words, you knew what you were doing was going to hurt someone and you did it anyway.

 You recklessly cause bodily injury when you are aware of but consciously disregard a substantial and unjustifiable risk that the circumstances exist or the result will occur with respect to circumstances surrounding your conduct or the result of your conduct.
 The risk must be of such a nature and degree that its disregard constitutes a gross deviation from the standard of care that an ordinary person would exercise under all the circumstances as viewed from your standpoint.
-This means that you knew what you were doing was at risk of causing bodily injury, you disregarded the risk that a normal person would not, and did it anyways.
+This means that you knew what you were doing was at risk of causing bodily injury, you disregarded the risk that a normal person would not, and did it anyway.

-I retained Benson for a felony assault family violence charge.
+"I retained Benson for a felony assault family violence charge.
 As someone who has never been in any serious trouble before the process was very confusing and nerve wracking.
 Benson met with me and gave me all of my options, the good and the bad.
 I was especially impressed with their client portal and the very fast responses he always sent to my questions.
 Benson immediately went to work to draft a gameplan for my case.
 I only had to go to court one time and it lasted less than 30 minutes.
 My case was no billed by the grand jury.
 I don't think I would have had an outcome as favorable if it weren't for the sage representation of Varghese Summersett.
-If you are looking for an experienced attorney who will fight for you no matter how serious the charges, please go with Varghese Summersett!
+If you are looking for an experienced attorney who will fight for you no matter how serious the charges, please go with Varghese Summersett!"

-After a criminal investigation and arrest for Assault Bodily Injury, your case will be forwarded to your local district attorney's office for review by a criminal prosecutor.
+After a criminal investigation and arrest for assault bodily injury, your case will be forwarded to your local district attorney's office for review by a criminal prosecutor.
 Prosecutors can accept a case immediately upon intake, send the case back for additional information and then accept it at a later date, or reject it outright.
 If your case is accepted, you will be formally charged with Assault Bodily Injury and required to make an appearance in court, be represented by counsel (or go pro se) and dispose of your case.
 Before your first appearance, you will need to contact a criminal defense attorney to represent you before the court.

-What is the Statute of Limitations for Assault Bodily Injury?
+What is the statute of limitations for assault bodily injury?

 The statute of limitations for a misdemeanor charge in Texas is two years.

-What is the punishment range for Assault Bodily Injury?
+What is the punishment range for assault bodily injury?

-Our team of Fort Worth Criminal Attorneys
+Our Team of Fort Worth Criminal Attorneys

 All of our partners are former prosecutors.
 We not only know the State's playbook, in many cases we helped write it.
 We have over half a century of experience handling criminal cases, and we are ready to put our experience to work for you.